 Data Element Example/Format Instructions Organization Code 1504001 Indicate the seven-digit number that has been assigned to the specific reporting organization submitting the accident report.
 [NOTE: A Standard Industrial Classification code (SIC) or North American Industry Classification System (NAICS) code will be linked to each organization code.
 The SIC coding system is being replaced by the NAICS.]
+Sub-level Code E1234567 Enter the eight character identifier that has been assigned to the organization code to denote a sub-level reporting group.
+The default (00000000) denotes that this organization is not a sub-level group.
 CASE Number 125 Enter the case number from the log for injury/illness cases.
 Case numbers for a given reporting organization must be unique within a given year.
-Multi-Org Case No (default) Enter Yes or No to indicate whether the case involves two or more reporting organizations.
+Multiple-Organization Case No (default) Enter Yes or No to indicate whether the case involves two or more reporting organizations.
 Multiple-Case Number 5 Enter a number or code to represent any common accident that involves more than one recordable case.
 Use the same code on each of the separate forms.
 Accident Type Injury Select the appropriate accident type.
-Possible entries are: Injury, Illness, Non-Recordable Injury, Non-recordable Illness.
+Possible entries are: Injury, Illness, Non-Recordable Injury, Non-recordable Illness, Non-Reportable (NR).
 Investigation Type С Select the appropriate investigation type.
 Possible entries are A, B, C, NR, where Type A and Type B refer to Board investigations as defined in the current version of DOE O 225.1A.
 Type C refers to the level of investigation required for other recordable injury and illness cases to complete DOE F 5484.3.
 Type NR is used when a previously reported case has been revised to non-recordable status.
+Department, Division, or ID Code Maintenance Enter the Department, Division, or ID code as desired.
+Date of Injury/Illness 20021205 Enter the date of the injury or onset of illness in the required format (YYYYMMDD) Time of Accident/Event Known Yes Enter Yes or No in answer to the question, "Is the time of event known?"
+The default value is Yes.
+Time of Accident/Event 13 Enter time of accident/event, as local time, to the nearest hour using the first two digits of the 24-hour clock (e.g., 1:00 PM is 13 for 1300).